AISafety-HKUST/stable_backdoor_purification/README.md

 You could further specify the tuning method by simply changing the ``` --ft_mode``` field.
 Currently, we support **ft** for vanilla fine-tuning; **lp** for linear-probing; **fe-tuning** for FE-tuning; **ft-init** for FT-init; **fst** for FST.

 #### Launch Retuning Attacks (RA) on Purified Models
-Here we demonstrate how to conduct retuning attacks on purified models.
+Here we demonstrate how to conduct retuning attacks (RA) on purified models.
 For example, if you want to evaluate the post-robustness of FST on backdoor models, you could use the following script:

 ```cmd
 python fine_tune/ft_poison.py --attack badnet --split_ratio 0.02 --pratio 0.1 \